DevExpress-Examples/blazor-chart-create-and-configure-line-chart/README.md

 ### Extend Functionality and Apply Customizations

-The DevExpress Blazor Chart component (`DxChart`) allows you to extend chart functionality and configure descriptive elements.
+The DevExpress Blazor Chart component (`DxChart`) allows you to extend chart capabilities and configure descriptive elements as necessary.
 This example applies the following changes:

 * Adds a [chart title](https://docs.devexpress.com/Blazor/405093/components/charts/descriptive-elements/descriptive-elements#titles-and-subtitles):
     ```Razor